thetechcollective/gh-rotator/README.md

 In our template workflow we have shown how that can be done in a seperate workflow.

+ANoter usefuyl flow is [create-prerelease](./templates/caller/.github/workflows/create-prerelease.yml) which will take a sha as parameter and make it as a prerelease (create a SemVer tag bumping _ptatch_ with an `rc` – release candidate suffic and markingit as a prerele4ase in GitHub).

 >[!NOTE]
 >#### Generate PAT for the _caller_
 >By design, one workflow can not trigger another workflow based on the standard `secrets.GITHUB_TOKEN`.
 To solve this the step that triggers the workflow uses `secrets.ROTATOR_TOKEN`.
 You must create and installe this PAT – Personal Access Token.
 Do the following: